 After you have configured your protobuf descriptor file and gRPC API configuration file, you deploy them so that Cloud Endpoints has the information that it needs to manage your API.
 To deploy the Endpoints configuration, you use the gcloud endpoints services deploy command.
-This command uses Google Service Management, an infrastructure service of GCP that manages other APIs and services, including services created using Cloud Endpoints.
-This page describes how to deploy your configuration files to Cloud Endpoints.
+This command uses Service Infrastructure, Google’s foundational services platform, used by Cloud Endpoints and other services to create and manage APIs and services This page describes how to deploy your configuration files to Cloud Endpoints.

 As a starting point, this page assumes that you have: